Deepfakes and the Epistemic Apocalypse (forthcoming) Synthese pre-print

 Argues for a novel theory of knowledge-how as a distinctive kind of ability to answer a question, which I call an ability to answer a question on the fly.
 One can think of this view as a kind of compromise between Intellectualist views that claim that knowledge-how is a kind of propositional knowledge, and Anti-Intellectualist views that claim that knowledge-how is a kind of ability.
 According to what I call the Interrogative Capacity view knowledge-how is an ability to answer questions on the fly.
 This view combines the idea that knowledge-how is a distinctively practical kind of knowledge with the standard question-based semantics for interrogative complements like ‘how to swim’.

 Draft paper, along with presentation and commentaries from Evan Riley, Carlotta Pavese, and Jay Spitzley here.

 ‘The Generality Problem for Intellectualism,’ (2018) Mind and Language 33(3): 242-262 publisher’s link, pre-print.

 I argue that Intellectualists ought to provide us with an account of the generality of the methods that figure in the propositions which they claim are involved in knowledge-how, that this problem is analogous to the Generality Problem for reliabilism, and that lots of prima facie plausible ways to give an account of the generality of these methods fail (This paper is basically a longer and much less amusing version of this sketch).

-This paper centres around cases for knowledge-how that are analogous to Lackey’s Creationist teacher, using them to criticise the knowledge-how norm on showing (roughly, the norm that one must know how to do what one teaches others to do).
-A central example is Carmine Caruso, who is a super cool person to think and know about.
+This paper centres around cases in which a teacher teaches a student how to do something which they (the teacher) doesn’t know how to do.
+These cases are couisins of Jennifer Lackey’s Creationist teacher case.
+I use these cases to criticise the knowledge-how norm on showing (roughly, the norm that one must know how to do what one teaches others to do).
+A central example is Carmine Caruso, who is a super cool person to think about.